aseba-community/qt-ar-demo/README.md

 Then, go to the [OpenCV download page](http://opencv.org/downloads.html), and download the Android archive for version 3.X.

-Launch Qt Creator and open `thymio-adventure.pro`.
+Launch Qt Creator and open `thymio-ar-demo.pro`.

 Go to the _Projects_ tab, go to _Android [...]_, select _Build_.
 In _Build Steps_, click _Details_ on the _qmake_ pane.